dpi-tta-slides/tech-roles-interviewing/PITCHME.md

 # Define Your Goal

 - Select a Focus, What is your "Dream Job"?
+Find a **REAL** job post.
 - State Your "Why"
 - Outline Your Learning Path
 - Set Measurable Milestones (Using SMART Goals)